 Jane Stillwater is a freelance journalist, war correspondent, blogger, political Cassandra and author.
-Her latest motto is "Stop Wall Street and War Street from destroying our world."
+Her latest motto is "Stop Wall Street, War Street, Big Pharma and Big Tech from destroying our world."

 Monday, November 05, 2018

 My report from El Paso: Beto's grassroots campaign is AMAZING!

 Yesterday I probably walked at least ten freaking miles, all over freaking El Paso, arguably the friendliest city in America.
 Here's me, out campaigning for Beto O'Rourke for U.S. Senate, all looking as chic as a Kardashian in my new "Beto for Texas" T-shirt.
 But what impressed me most here is the height, width and depth of this campaign.
 Beto's volunteers must have knocked on every single door and talked with every single voter in Texas.
 At least twice.